linebender/vello/README.md

 surface_texture.present();
 ```

-See the [`examples`](https://github.com/linebender/vello/tree/main/examples) directory for code that integrates with frameworks like winit and bevy.
+See the [`examples`](https://github.com/linebender/vello/tree/main/examples) directory for code that integrates with frameworks like winit.

 ## Performance